-The CARES Act permits an individual under age fifty-nine and a half to withdraw up to $100,000 from an IRA or other defined employer plans like a 401(k), 403(b), or 457(b) without incurring a ten percent early withdrawal penalty (retroactive to January 1, 2020.)
-A person must receive the distribution in 2020, and pay personal income taxes on the funds, but can spread the tax payments evenly, or replenish the account, over three years.
-(A person may borrow instead of permanently withdraw the funds.)
+In 2020, the CARES Act permitted anyone under the age of fifty-nine and a half to withdraw up to $100,000 from an IRA or other defined employer plans like a 401(k), 403(b), or 457(b) without incurring a ten percent early withdrawal penalty (retroactive to January 1, 2020 if they suffered qualified losses because of COVID.)
+A person must have received the distribution in 2020, and paid personal income taxes on the funds, but can spread the tax payments evenly, or replenish the account over three years.
+(It was okay to borrow or permanently withdraw the funds.)

-Being able to access $100,000 and not pay a $10,000 penalty and lump-sum $20,000+/- tax bill from the distribution may be a godsend to most.
+Being able to access $100,000 and not pay a $10,000 penalty from the distribution may be a godsend to most.
 But the net might not go far enough for those with high burn rates fueled by multi-million dollar mortgaged homes, car loans, kids, private school tuitions, stalled careers, and shuttered businesses, or separated couples with single (and historic) primary breadwinners and homemakers with two established homes.

-Being able to access $200,000, however, may give families in San Francisco, San Mateo, Santa Clara, Los Angeles, and beyond the cash cushion they need to stay afloat.
+Being able to access $200,000, however, may give families in San Francisco, Santa Clara, Los Angeles, and beyond the cash cushion they need to stay afloat.

 But how can you withdraw $200,000 penalty-free from one spouse or partner’s IRA or retirement plan under the CARES Act?